MicrosoftEdge/MSEdgeExplainers/LocalFolder/explainer.md

 * Support web apps not installed or managed by the Microsoft Store.
 * Support web apps on non-Windows platforms.
 * Standardization as a web specification.
-* Introduce a non-standard JavaScript API to the Edge browser.

 ## Proposed Solution